Charge Reckless Pedestrians Too

 I have heard too many times of drivers being charged with “reckless driving”.
 But is this always the case?

 I once gave a lift to a traffic cop and posed this question to him.
 If someone ran into the road just in front of my car and I ran over him, would that amount to reckless driving?
-The cop managed to carefully skirt around the question without giving a definite yes or no. I am not sure if he did this deliberately or he was just one of those people who can’t give straight answers.
+The cop managed to carefully skirt around the question without giving a definite yes or no. I am not sure if he did this deliberately or if he was just one of those people who can’t give straight answers.
 But I remain sceptical that the majority of cases where people are run over in the middle of the road or are hit while on the side of the road are due to recklessness.

 Move markets off the road